|

 Occupation: retired educator, now adult ed birding instructor

 Worst miss?
-A recent painful miss was the Sulfur-bellied Flycatcher at Point Lobos.
-I could've taken the wrong turn and seen the bird before it flew off never to be seen again in Monterey County in my lifetime.
-But no, I was standing 3 minutes farther up the trail where it had been last seen.
+The Sulfur-bellied Flycatcher at Point Lobos.
+I could've taken the left turn and seen the bird before it flew off never to be seen again in Monterey County in my lifetime.
+But no, I was standing 3 minutes farther up the right side of the trail.
+I could have left my volunteer post to chase the only Great Frigatebird along the coast, but I felt obliged to honor my commitment.

 What she likes about MTY?
 I can travel the world and still be happy to return home.
 I have a great yard list where, while sweeping the front deck, I discovered an Ovenbird (Oct 2019).
 We've also had other notable visitors such as Blue-winged Warbler, Townsend‘s Solitaire, Hooded Warbler, and wintering Green-tailed Towhee and Summer Tanager.
 Most of these species I was able to share with my friends in our close-knit birding community.